zeek/package-manager/doc/package.rst

 package.

-The minimum requirement for a package is that it be in its own git repository and contain a metadata file named :file:`bro-pkg.meta` at its top-level that begins with the line::
+The minimum requirement for a package is that it be in its own git repository and contain a metadata file named :file:`zkg.meta` at its top-level that begins with the line::

   [package]